There is a flood alert in effect. Please stay safe and follow the latest Flooding information and advice.

 Background

-The signals recovery programme is Somerset Council’s £11.6 million county-wide package of work over the next three years to refurbish signal equipment coming to the end of its working life.
+The signals recovery programme is Somerset Council’s county-wide package of work to refurbish signal equipment coming to the end of its working life.

-It’s essential the work happens now as the existing signals, in service for between 25 to 40 years, are in a state of disrepair and need replacing as soon as possible.
+It is essential that the work happens now as the existing signals, in service for between 25 to 40 years, are in a state of disrepair and need replacing as soon as possible.

 The new signals will be more efficient, more eco-friendly, and importantly should improve traffic flow and will provide much safer access for both cyclists and pedestrians.